 The promenade has a row of pastel painted beach huts, which bear an uncanny resemblance to bunkers.
 However, this didn’t deter the beach lovers enjoying aperitifs as the sun went down.

-If you are visiting Milford with younger children, there is a small playground with climbing frames and zip wires.
+If you’re visiting Milford-on-Sea with younger children, they’ll enjoy the small playground with climbing frames and zip wires.
 There are also toilet facilities on the seafront.

 How to get to Milford-on-Sea